liamkirsh/FunkyTime/README.md

 * express
 * http

-Open ports 22 and 80.
+Open incoming ports 22 and 80 and outgoing ports 6881 and 6891.

 Set up the directory structure this way: